Cryptocurrency adoption is just starting to pick up and the future for Bitcoin and blockchain technologies has never been brighter.

 - BHP Billiton, Mizuho Financial Group, American Express

-Should I cash out my 401(K) or IRA to invest in Bitcoin?
+Should I cash out my 401(K) or IRA to invest into Bitcoin?

 (*Assumptions: An investor purchased $100,000 of bitcoin January 1st, 2017 at $1000 per coin.
 On January 1st, 2018 the value of Bitcoin was $13,791.
 25% withheld for taxes and 10% penalty.
 Management fee, Custodial fee, & account set up fees not taken into consideration.
 This also does not account for any Forks.
 A potential investor should read our fairly comprehensive list of disclosures before investing in Bitcoin.)